azreasoners/llm-al/readme.md

 Below is an overview of the directory structure and the purpose of each folder and file:
 ```
 llm-al/
-├── app/                           # Main application folder.
-│   ├── envs/                      # Contains files for running domains.
+├── envs/                      # Contains files for running domains.
-│   ├── experiments/               # Contains outputs from baseline and llm-al experiments.
+├── experiments/               # Contains outputs from baseline and llm-al experiments.
-│   ├── prompts/                   # Prompts used in the pipeline separated in .txt files for viewing.
+├── prompts/                   # Prompts used in the pipeline separated in .txt files for viewing.
-│   ├── keys.py                    # OpenAI API keys (should be filled in).
+├── keys.py                    # OpenAI API keys (should be filled in).
-│   ├── main.py                    # Main file which runs the llm-al pipeline.
+├── main.py                    # Main file which runs the llm-al pipeline.
-│   ├── prompts.py                 # Prompts used in the pipeline.
+├── prompts.py                 # Prompts used in the pipeline.
-│   ├── utils.py                   # Useful functions used in the pipeline.
+├── utils.py                   # Useful functions used in the pipeline.
-│   ├── utils_cplus2asp.py         # Useful functions related to the Cplus2ASP integration.
+├── utils_cplus2asp.py         # Useful functions related to the Cplus2ASP integration.
 ├── Dockerfile                     # Dockerfile for containerizing the application.
 ├── README.md                      # Description of the repository and instructions for usage.
 ├── appendix.pdf                   # Appendix for the paper.